voidvoxel/gc/README.md

 ### Reachability

-`gc` will keep memory allocations that are *reachable* and collect everything else.
+`vgc` will keep memory allocations that are *reachable* and collect everything else.
 An allocation is considered reachable if any of the following is true:

 1. There is a pointer on the stack that points to the allocation content.